JeffreyBull76/CI_Project1/README.md

    * Hamburger icon from [Font Awesome](https://fontawesome.com/)
    * Fonts - Pacifico & Quicksand - from [Google Fonts](https://fonts.google.com/)
    * 3 icons on about section from [SVGrepo](https://svgrepo.com)
-   * The gallery was created by following numerous grid tutorials, itterating on those ideas at a base level to display images, and adding the pop up functionality.
+   * The gallery was created by following numerous grid tutorials, iterating on those ideas at a base level to display images, and adding the pop up functionality.
 Integral to making it work was this resource [MDN Web Doc](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Basic_Concepts_of_Grid_Layout)

 [Go back](<#table-of-contents>)
 -----------------------------------------